PapaPamplemousse/ChaosEngine/README.md

 ## 🐳 Docker Build & Run

+Prefer a clean, reproducible environment?
-ChaosEngine can be built and run inside a **Docker container**, perfect for consistent development environments or WSL setups.
+ChaosEngine includes a **Docker-based build system** for development, testing, or WSL setups.

 ### 🧱 Build the Docker Image